pacemaker82/Home-Climate-Card/README.md

 Custom Lovelace card that renders rooms on floors with current/target temperature, heating state, and an optional top labels strip.

+## Key Functionality

+- Each room can show a climate or temperature entity
+- When the heating is on for any room, rooms on the same circuit will also show heating (unless climate TRV is off).
+E.g. you have a room that has a temperature sensor, a radiator, but not smart heating.
+- You can set a room to have no heating source if you just want to show the temperature (like attic).
+- You can add rooms to different heating circuits.
+- Rooms are spread over floors, and show up in the UI as such.

 ## Install

 1. Goto HACS (if you dont have that installed, install HACS)